lzap/Piano162Logic/README.md

 1. Open up MacOS terminal with Command-Space and typing "terminal" with Enter key.
 1. Navigate to the `PianoIn162Logic` folder extracted above: `cd ~/Downloads/Piano162Logic`
 1. Run the script: `bash convert.sh`
 1. The extraction and conversion takes some time, have a break.
+FLAC files will be converted into `Audio Music Apps/Samples` subdirectory.
 1. Move folders `Close` and `Ambient` from `PianoIn162Logic/Audio Music Apps/Samples/Piano 162` into your home folder under `Audio Music Apps/Samples/Piano 162`.
 Do not copy, these folders are huge (use Shift key and drag to move).

 ### B2) Download and setup samples (manually)